We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Fig. 33.
 Digitized logo with fills and outlines.

-Objects will be sewn in the order shown in the picture at the right side.
-There are 3 colors in this design and 13 trims.
+There are 3 colors and 13 trims in this design.
 We could spare 6 trims if we create connections between parts of nuts that are of the same color.

-The fill of the orange area on the nut has default predefined pattern.
+The fill of the brown area on the nut has default predefined pattern.
 You can choose other pattern, define your own pattern and/or add Carving objects on top of the fill object, which will cause additional needle points in the pattern and add texture to the fill.
-Select the orange fill object and use Carving Tool to add curves like in the below example.
+Select the brown fill object and use Carving Tool to add curves like in the below example.

 Fig. 35.
 Adding Carving objects to enhance the texture of the fill.